 Click Set to close the Edit Rule Settings dialog.

 When you are back on the Naming Style settings page, use Move Up and Move Down buttons to change the priority of rules — if several rules match a specific identifier kind, the rule higher in the list applies.
 This means that rules with more restrictions should be placed higher than rules with less restrictions.
 For example, both rules Functions, and Public static functions apply to a

 public staticfunction, so the Public static functions rule is placed higher in the list:

 If you're working with a UE4 project, ReSharper will automatically apply a naming ruleset corresponding to the Unreal Engine coding standard, which is not configurable.
-This means that the rules configured on the settings page will be ignored when you're working on a UE4 project.
-If you still want to used your configured ruleset instead of the Unreal Engine coding standard, you can disable the corresponding inspection.
+This means that the rules configured on the page of ReSharper options (Alt+R, O) will be ignored when you're working on a UE4 project.
+If you still want to use your configured ruleset instead of the Unreal Engine coding standard, you can disable the corresponding inspection.

 ReSharper helps you arrange cv-qualifiers in generated code.
 On the page of ReSharper options, you can specify whether to put cv-qualifiers before or after the type specifier as well as the order of the